datagrok-ai/public/help/develop/dataframe.md

   sum += array[i];
 ```

-It is 4-6 times faster than a snippet with explicit `column` and `rowCount`.
+It is 4-6 times faster than a snippet from above with explicit `column` and `rowCount`.

 `.getRawData` returns a `Float32Array` for `DG.COLUMN_TYPE.FLOAT`, `Int32Array` for `DG.COLUMN_TYPE.INT`.